pagkly/Zed/Investopedia3/Fractional Reserve Banking.md

 ## The Bottom Line

 Fractional reserve banking has pros and cons.
 It permits banks to use funds (the bulk of deposits) that would be otherwise unused to generate returns in the form of interest rates on loans—and to make more money available to grow the economy.
-It also, however, could catch a bank short in the self-perpetuating panic of a [bank run](https://www.investopedia.com/terms/b/bankrun.asp).
+It also, however, could catch a bank short in the self-perpetuating panic of a [[bank run]](https://www.investopedia.com/terms/b/bankrun.asp).

-Many U.S. banks were forced to shut down during the [Great Depression](https://www.investopedia.com/terms/g/great_depression.asp) because too many customers attempted to withdraw assets at the same time.
+Many U.S. banks were forced to shut down during the [[Great Depression]](https://www.investopedia.com/terms/g/great_depression.asp) because too many customers attempted to withdraw assets at the same time.
 Nevertheless, fractional reserve banking is an accepted business practice that is in use at banks worldwide.